f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

 Users
 =====

-Under the **Authentication & apm_access_sessions -> Users & Roles** page Local Users may be defined, and passwords set or changed, and then assigned to specific roles (Admin, Operator, Guest, SuperUser etc...).
+Under the **Authentication & Access -> Users & Roles** page Local Users may be defined, and passwords set or changed, and then assigned to specific roles (Admin, Operator, Guest, SuperUser etc...).
 An account may also be locked, and that may be changed here.

 .. image:: images/initial_setup_of_rseries_platform_layer/image38.png
   :align: center